 The iGT UNC Operators shall in respect of the iGT UNC and the Relevant iGT UNC Operator shall in respect of an Individual Network Code, where so directed by the Authority, or in the case of a Self-Governance Modification Proposal by the iGT UNC Modification Panel, implement subject to Clause 27.2 a Modification Proposal (or Alternative Modification Proposal), and will within 5 Business Days after receipt of a decision from the Authority notify all Pipeline Users of such decision including where there is a direction to implement, details of the implementation date and a copy of the changes to be made.

-Unless otherwise determined by the Code Administrator, having consulted the iGT UNC Operators and Pipeline Users, the iGT UNC Operators shall only be entitled in each year to implement Modification Proposals pursuant to Clause 22.1 on three occasions, such occasions to occur on dates to be specified by the Code Administrator in the months of February, June and November.
+Unless otherwise determined by the Code Administrator, having consulted the iGT UNC Operators and Pipeline Users and subject to Clause 28.6, the iGT UNC Operators shall only be entitled in each year to implement Modification Proposals pursuant to Clause 22.1 on three occasions, such occasions to occur on dates to be specified by the Code Administrator in the months of February, June and November.
 A Modification Proposal shall not be implemented earlier than:

 for changes to documentation only, two months after: